I’ve been distracted all week.

 Really, it is.

-Your joy is the barometer of your attitude about your life and what God is doing through you.
+Your joy is the fuel of your attitude about life and what God is doing through you.
 True joy results from a confident, thankful heart that trusts in God to see us through any trial or obstacle.
 That joy is fuel that makes you keep trudging through the muck and mire, believing that a good God will lead you safely through to the other side.

 But without that joy, you lose hope.
 You give into despair.
 You give up.
 And your destiny and calling goes unfulfilled.